 I do produce a certain amount of plants for sale each year, this not only includes my National Collection plants, but also unusual varieties of other genera.
 Plants are available at certain shows where I will be exhibiting.
 Plants will be available at the following shows this year.

-Hampton Court Flower Show (Hertiage Marquee) 29th June - 5th July 2015
+Hampton Court Flower Show (Rubus Collection) 5th July - 10th July 2016

-Please feel free to contact me with any questions you may have about Rubus, Asclepias, Lobelias and their cultivation.
+Please feel free to contact me with any questions you may have about Rubus, Asclepias, Lobelias, Roscoea and their cultivation.

 I am always happy to exchange plants with Gardens and associations or provide material for scientific purposes.